-Apart from its appearance a major factor in favour of the Wyandotte is the ease of which these birds can be kept.
-Originating from the US, cooperation with the British has provided a well rounded dual purpose bird.
-The Wyandotte can be expected to lay approximately 180-200 eggs a year making it quite a reasonable egg producer.
-Apart from its ability to produce a reasonable amount of eggs the Wyandotte is also an excellent source of meat.
+Apart from its appearance, a major factor in favour of the Wyandotte is the ease of which these birds can be kept.
+This breed originated in the US and with the cooperation of the British, the Wyandotte is now a well-rounded dual purpose bird.
+The Wyandotte can be expected to lay approximately 180-200 eggs a year, which makes it a reasonable egg producer.
+The Wyandotte is also an excellent source of meat.
 The Hens are broody and take good care of their young.
-The Wyandotte is suited to cold conditions, making it optimal for free-range production.
+The Wyandotte is suited to cold conditions which makes it optimal for free-range production.

 Soft feather – heavy